 Congress could pass a statute by 2/3 of each House over Trump’s veto to create a new Independent Counsel.
 An acting AG would need to appoint, in all likelihood.
 But Congress could decide this new legal office could be appointed by a different cabinet official if the DOJ has descended into chaos due to resignations or firings.

 Federalism: New York’s AG Schneiderman could hire Mueller.
 This could be part of the quo warranto power that every state AG has over corporations in their state (see my old posts on the background of this power in the Trump emoluments context).
 Trump Org. is incorporated in New York and Delaware.
 I presume that other state AGs could investigate financial crimes connected to their states.

 Emoluments suits: Each of these civil suits would have discovery over the Trump Organization, and Mueller could be hired by Maryland’s AG or D.C.’s AG or by the Congressional Democrats for full discovery and depositions.
 The problem is that this power will take more time to move through the courts, to respond to Trump’s motions to dismiss.

 Legal historian at Fordham Law School, teaching Torts, Administrative Law, and Constitutional History.
-Father of three, married to a Canadian, but I'm not laughing at any of the "So you really can move to Canada!" jokes in 2016.
+JD/PhD in History, Yale.
 Red Sox and Celtics fan, youth soccer coach.
 Author of "The People's Courts: Pursuing Judicial Independence in America" (2012) on the rise of judicial elections in America.
-I'm working on the Emoluments litigation against Trump, as well as a history of prosecutors and American politics, and another project on the origins of "independent agencies" in America.
+I filed an amicus brief in the Emoluments litigation against Trump along with a great team of historians.
+I'm working on "The Rise of the Prosecutor Politicians," a history of prosecutors and political ambition (a cause of mass incarceration), and "The Imaginary Unitary Executive," on the myths and history of presidential power in America.

 View all posts by Jed Shugerman